Hey Guys Hey Internet!

 So we’re trying to get back into the flow of posting on our website since migrating to our own server and decided to share us Drawing & Reviewing Tourist Trap from back in July of last year, in case you missed the episode of Friday N’ Chill – Where we draw and review horror movies that we’ve watched recently.
 In case you missed the first episode of us talking and reviewing Carne: The Taco Maker!
 You can check it out here!
 If not onward to us drawing & reviewing Tourist Trap!

-So – Tourist Trap is a 1979 American supernatural slasher film directed by David Schmoeller aka the dude behind Puppetmaster starring Chuck Connors, Jocelyn Jones, Jon Van Ness, Robin Sherwood, and Tanya Roberts.
+Tourist Trap is a 1979 American supernatural slasher film directed by David Schmoeller aka the dude behind Puppetmaster.
+Starring Chuck Connors, Jocelyn Jones, Jon Van Ness, Robin Sherwood, and Tanya Roberts.

-Basically, the film follows a group of young people who stumble upon a roadside museum run by a lonely eccentric, where an unknown killer with telekinetic powers begins to murder them.
+The film basically follows a group of young people who stumble upon a roadside museum run by a lonely eccentric.
+Where an unknown killer with telekinetic powers begins to murder them.

 I will say I like the Killer Tomatoes summary of the movie just a little bit better.